UtrechtUniversity/researchcloud-items/docs/primer/workshop-src.md

 Explain that data in the workspace is not persistent, it will only be available for the duration of the lifetime of the workspace.
 Hence data needs to be *staged* to a workspace from a persistent storage location.
-Likewise the results of analysis need to be transfered to a persistent storage location.
+Likewise the results of analysis need to be transfered back to a persistent storage location.

 Assist them to load some sample data from a persistent location.
 This